Higher genus theory: Auxiliary tensor spaces

 Furthermore due to the Symmetry equation we can assume that $j_{i - 1} < j_i$.
 Therefore we have established the claim in the case $i = 2$, so from now on we assume that $i \geq 3$.
 Now there are two possibilities.
 If $j_{i - 2} < j_i$, then our tuple is of the desired form and we are done.
 Suppose that instead $j_{i - 2} > j_i$.
 The Hall--Witt and Symmetry equation yield

-Finally we use one more time the commutativity equation to rearrange, if needed, the first $i - 2$ entries in $b(-, e_{j_{i - 1}}, e_{j_{i}}, e_{j_{i - 2}})$ to guarantee that the corresponding indices are arranged in monotonic order.
+Finally we use the commutativity equation once more to rearrange, if needed, the first $i - 2$ entries in $b(-, e_{j_{i - 1}}, e_{j_{i}}, e_{j_{i - 2}})$ to guarantee that the corresponding indices are arranged in monotonic order.
 Once that is done we have that both summands on the right hand side are evaluations of $b$ in tuples of the desired shape.
 It follows that $b$ is completely determined by its behavior on such tuples and therefore inequality (\ref{eDimIn}) holds.
 This concludes the argument. \end{proof}

 Let $(k_1, \dots, k_n)$ be in $\mathbb{Z}_{\geq 1}^{n}$.
 We denote by $V_{[k_1, \dots, k_n]}$ the vector space $V_{[k_1]} \times \dots \times V_{[k_n]}$.
 We have a natural surjective homomorphism $\pi_{(k_1, \dots, k_n)} : V_{[k_1, \dots, k_n]} \twoheadrightarrow V_{[n]}$ obtained by summing each block of $k_i$ coordinates for $i$ in $[n]$.
 In what follows, wherever the notation suggests so, we are identifying the space $V_{[k_1, \dots, k_n]}$ with the space $V_{k_1+ \dots + k_n}$ by concatenation of coordinates.